Arentia123/COMP6453-Passport-ZKP/circuits/README.md

 ```

 ### Proof generation and onchain interactions

+The expected directory structure is as follows:

+- CSCA certificates in ./scripts/certs/csca/
+- DS certificates in ./scripts/certs/ds/
+- CSCA private keys in ./scripts/keys/csca/
+- DS private keys in ./scripts/keys/ds/
+- Proof generation wasm and proving key in ./proofs/<circuit-name>

+All certificates and keys used should be in PEM format.

 Passport data fields are base64 encoded DER encodings of the relevant information
 extracted from the passport chip.